Photo of Peter Mason, date unknown.

 Captain Peter Mason, a figure whose life was as intriguing as any spy novel, served in the British Special Air Service (SAS) during World War II.
 Very little is known about his early life.
 Much of his life and experiences have been largely kept confidential due to the nature of his work.
 Mason’s life and autobiography, Official Assassin.
 Winston Churchill’s SAS Hit Team, provides the basis of some of the James Bond exploits, as recreated by Ian Fleming.
 Mason was known to be a friend of Fleming.
 Mason’s autobiography reportedly got him in a bit of trouble with the British government.

 Mason served in both the Special Operations Executive (SOE) and the Special Air Service (SAS) during World War II.
-He was a Grenadier Guards officer who joined the SOE, trained Chinese guerrilla troops, and participated in commando raids in Norway.
+During the war, He trained Chinese guerrilla troops and participated in commando raids in Norway.

 The SOE